gmickel/gmickel/README.md

 Hello there!
 I'm Gordon, a software engineer specializing in full stack web development and AI engineering.
 Currently, I'm wearing several hats:

 - Tech Lead @ [Cistec AG](https://www.cistec.com/):
-  - Leading our AI engineering initiatives, including the development of robust AI pipelines and the integration of generative AI technologies across our projects.
+  - Leading and implementing our AI engineering initiatives, including the development of robust AI pipelines and the integration of generative AI technologies across our projects.
   - Member of the internal enabling team of developers, facilitating the migration of our modules to a cutting-edge technology stack.
 - Owner of [Mickel Tech](https://mickel.tech)
 - Co-founder at [DocIQ](https://twitter.com/dociq_io)